Faculty of Arts and Sciences

 Students will acquire advanced knowledge in the theory of film form.
 Students will apply these forms by manipulating and assembling shots to create a system of visual expression based on the timeimages.

-FLM417Advanced Directing
+FLM417Advanced Film Directing

 Students will implement already known techniques in directing, and apply styles and direct actors in short segments.